-When you encounter a stain, always think like a physician – first do no harm.
+When you encounter a stain, always think like a physician–first do no harm.
 Never rub or scrub at the spot, you may just make it spread or force the stain deeper into the fabric.
-First use a white towel blot up any moisture or a dull knife to gently scrape away residue.
+First, use a white towel to blot up any moisture or a dull knife to gently lift away any solid residue.

-Or, if it is an oily stain, sprinkle with baby powder and then blot with white cloth to absorb the oil.
+Or, if it is an oily stain, sprinkle the spot with baby powder to absorb the oil.

 Always spot treat the stain working from the edges toward the inside.
 Use a cotton swap to apply the cleaning mixture to avoid over saturating the fabric.
 Keep blotting with white cloths.

-Before you try any type of stain removal wipes, test on the underside hem to see if there is color change or damage.
-If you use a hair dryer to dry a wet spot, keep it at least six inches from the fabric to prevent melting or damaging trim.
+Before you try any type of stain removal stick or wipe, test it on the underside hem to see if there is color change or damage.
+If you use a hair dryer to dry a wet spot, keep it set on low heat and at least six inches from the fabric to prevent melting or damaging trim.

 Quick Fixes for Specific Wedding Gown Stains

-- Oily Food or Grease: Dust the stain with baby powder to absorb oil, let sit for at least 15 minutes and then gently brush away.
+- Oily Food or Grease: Cover the stain with a thick layer of baby powder to absorb oil, let sit for at least 15 minutes, and then gently brush away.
+Repeat if necessary.
 Wet a cotton swab with rubbing alcohol and dab from the outer edges of the stain to the middle.
 Cover any remaining stain with chalk or baby powder.

-- Ink: Dab at outer edges of the stain toward the middle with a cotton swab dipped in rubbing alcohol.
+- Ink: Start at outer edges of the stain toward the middle with a cotton swab dipped in rubbing alcohol.
+Work slowly and change the swab often as ink is transferred.
 Blot with a clean white cloth.
 Protect the underside of the dress with an additional white cloth to help absorb the ink.
 Cover any remaining stain with chalk or baby powder.

-- Lipstick or Makeup: Try a stain removal wipe, dabbing at the stain.
+- Lipstick or Makeup: Try a stain removal wipe or stain stick, dabbing at the stain.
 Cover remaining stain with chalk or baby powder.

-- Blood: Use tepid water to blot at the stain from the outer edges toward the center.
+- Blood: Use cool water to blot at the stain from the outer edges toward the center.
 Blot dry.

 Last Minute Wedding Gown Repairs